Municipal Sample Bylaws

 What bylaws must municipalities have?

-- have tax rate groups, including commercial and non-commercial (view a sample Tax Rate Group Bylaw) (required in time to set the 2018 property tax rates)
+- have tax rate groups, including commercial and non-commercial (view a sample Tax Rate Group Bylaw)

 - create a reserve fund (view a sample Reserve Fund Bylaw ) (view a sample Reserve Fund Policy)

 - establish or charge fees for services (view a sample Fees Bylaw)